 Although known for its ability to wake you up in the morning, coffee, including the caffeinated and decaffeinated versions, also contains substances that may prevent tooth decay.
 These components (chlorogenic acid, nicotinic acid, and trigonelline) have been shown to prevent bacteria from attaching to the tooth surface, and this may be the first step to preventing tooth decay.
 However, just drinking coffee isn't enough to prevent tooth decay.
 The amount of sugar a person adds to coffee (or consumes in pop) plays an important role.
 A diet high in sugar may lead to dental cavities; regular visits to a dentist, brushing, and flossing at home will help you avoid dental problems.

 Pop, also known as soda, soda-pop, tonic and soft drinks, doesn't have the same components that protect from bacteria and there is some evidence that exposing teeth to pop over time may contribute to tooth erosion.
-Tooth erosion happens when the protective enamel wears away, and can be caused by many factors other than drink consumption including:
+Tooth erosion happens when the protective enamel wears away, and can be caused by many factors other than drink consumption including (but not limited to):

 Pop may cause erosion because it is an acidic drink and, unlike coffee, studies suggest that the acids in pop are not protective.
 However, you would have to drink large amounts of pop to see these effects.